Image Credit: Jacqueline Jing Lin

 “For every five people in a room, at least one person has herpes.”

-After I survived that relationship (death threats, doxxing, rape and homelessness included) I had to learn to love myself all over again.
+After I survived and escaped that relationship (death threats, doxxing, rape and homelessness included) I had to learn to love myself all over again.
 And through that experience, something changed in me.
 Over time, something started shifting.
 I became so tired of the same goddam tape on repeat in my mind.
 It was exhausting.
 I stopped caring what any man thought of me.
 They could try and belittle me, to embarrass me, to break my spirit- but they’d never succeed.
 I had herpes, so what!
 I deserved a better life than the isolated, sexless life I was living.

 They say time heals all wounds; and in the instance of herpes, this true both literally and figuratively.
 Over the years, herpes outbreaks can dwindle away to nothing.
 I honestly forget I even have herpes these days.
 You’ll get there too one day.